 Wooden RV Steps

-The seasonal campsite had two existing decks, the one over the lake and this deck where the camper sits.
+Our seasonal campsite had two existing decks, the one over the lake and this deck below where the camper sits.

 Our camper came equipped with metal stairs but because of the distance between the existing deck, they were not conducive to entering and existing safely.
-The gap was fairly large.
-The wooden RV steps will look much nicer as well.
+The gap was fairly large and the wooden RV DIY steps will look much nicer.

-I had no idea that steps are essentially “boxes” placed on top of each other.
+I had no idea that steps are essentially “wood box steps for the deck” placed on top of each other.
 I guess I never really thought about the process before.

 We then created “wooden legs” out of 4×4’s pressure treated wood.
 We decided to add a wooden brace (2×10’s cut to size) on the bottom of the legs because the ground was somewhat uneven and the wood allows for stability.